mdb/tf-workspaces-demo/README.md

 * Bonus: on pull requests, `plan`/`apply` to an ephemeral pull-request workspace;
   destroy that workspace if/when the pull request is closed (and automate the creation of PR comments announcing these actions).
-* Bonus: `tf-workspaces-demo` illustrates the use [localstack-persist](https://hub.docker.com/r/gresau/localstack-persist) to create a local "mock" AWS
+* Bonus: `tf-workspaces-demo` illustrates the use [localstack-persist](https://hub.docker.com/r/gresau/localstack-persist) to create a local mock AWS
 * Bonus: `tf-workspaces-demo` shows how persist `localstack-persist` data across GitHub Actions jobs using [actions/upload-artifact](https://github.com/actions/upload-artifact)
 * Bonus: use a `Makefile` to wrap `terraform` commands, helping facilitate consistent (and documented) usage, independent of execution context (local vs. CI/CD, etc.)